jlweand/DssVisualizer/docs/source/index.rst

 How to run the DssVisualizer
 ============================
 * Copy your .json files into the dssvisualizer/app/json/<dataType> folders.
-Check out the source code of :func:`DataImportConfig <core.config.dataImportConfig>` for where the application is looking for the json files.
+Check out the source code of :func:`DataImport <core.config.dataImport>` for where the application is looking for the json files.

 * Until the UI is complete, in a `cmd` line, from within the `app` folder run the test_dataimport.py file::